HucksApp/Shell-Essentials/README.md

 `-z str1`                | Checks if str1 has a length of zero

-## advanced logical and mathematical expression
+## Advanced logical and mathematical expression

 * `((expression))` double round bracket  -> expresssion and mathematic signs, variable are all parsed.
    * Compound expressions -> `((expression &&  expression ....))` ,  `((expression ||  expression))` , `((expression)) && ((expression )) ...` , `((expression)) || ((expression)) ...`